amanape/od-lite/README.md

 session.pubsub.publish({ type: Topic.MESSAGE, data: { role: 'user', message: 'Please run ls in the terminal' } });
 ```

-The `Session` class already contains a basic implementation of how the agent and runtime interact.
-You can subscribe to either topic to do things such as logging or debugging.
+The `Session` class already contains a basic implementation of how the agent and runtime interact with each otger.
+You can subscribe to either topic to do things such as log the messages or actions that are being sent to the agent or runtime.

 ```ts
 session.messages.subscribe((payload) => {